> Youth Symphony Orchestra Handbook | QCSO

 Inclement Weather Procedure

-In the event that a rehearsal is cancelled for inclement weather, members will be notified by Chelsea Sammons via email and text messaging system by noon the day of the event.
+In the event that a rehearsal is cancelled for inclement weather, members will be notified by Kevin Sells via email and text messaging system by noon the day of the event.
 Please subscribe to the emergency text message system for your student’s ensembles by following these instructions: Text @QCYSO to 81010.

 Rehearsals